By 1900, as a result of the Dawes Act and the Curtis Act, approximately one-half of land previously owned by Indian tribes was owned by whites.

 Following the 2000 census, the Oklahoma delegation to the U.S. House of Representatives was reduced from six to five representatives.

-In 2000, Oklahoma ranked 45th in physicians per capita and slightly below the national average in nurses per capita.
+In 2000, Oklahoma ranked 45th in physicians per capita but was slightly above the national average in hospital beds per 100,000 people.

-On June 11, 2001, Timothy McVeigh was executed by the federal government for his role in the Oklahoma City bombing.
+On June 11, 2001, Timothy McVeigh was executed by the federal government for his crime in the Oklahoma City bombing.

-In 2001, Southern Hills Country Club in Tulsa hosted a U.S. Open.
+In 2001, Southern Hills Country Club in Tulsa hosted one of its three U.S. Open tournaments.

-OG&E was the first electric company in Oklahoma to generate electricity from wind farms in 2003.
+In 2003, Oklahoma Gas & Electric (OG&E) was the first electric company in Oklahoma to generate electricity from wind farms.

-Every single county in the state has been won by the Republican candidate in each election since 2004.
+Every single county in Oklahoma has been won by the Republican candidate in each election since 2004.

 In 2005, international exports from Oklahoma's manufacturing industry totaled $4.3 billion, accounting for 3.6 percent of its economic impact.